chipaca/goctest/README.md

     goctest -v ./...

-for a slightly colorized output.
+for a slightly colourised, and significantly less noisy output (with options to make it even less so).

 If what you have is a test *binary*, i.e. something built with `go test -c`, never fear!
 Try

     goctest -c ./the.test

 You can also pipe the output of `go test -json` through `goctest`.
 This is particularly useful when `go test` runs on a Jenkins somewhere, and you can't figure out what failed or why.
 Download the output and pipe it through `goctest` and suddenly finding the failures is a lot easier.

     goctest - < /tmp/output.json

 If the output you have is from a `go test` run *without* the `-json` flag, you can try

     goctest -c - < /tmp/output.out